-Conventional wisdom often tells us that a college degree is needed to land a secure, high-paying job.
-However, going to college can be expensive and require taking on considerable debt.
+Many people believe you must have a college degree to land a secure, high-paying job and build a successful career.
+However, going to college can be expensive in its own right and require taking on significant debt.

-Alternatively, there are a variety of rewarding jobs that pay well without a degree.
-Instead of an associate’s or bachelor’s degree, these careers often prepare interested candidates through certificate programs, apprenticeships, and on-the-job training.
+That’s why it may be wise to consider the rewarding and well-paying jobs that are possible without a degree.
+Instead of requiring an associate or bachelor’s degree, these careers often vet interested candidates through a certificate program, an apprenticeship, and/or on-the-job training.

-Read on to learn about careers that pay well but don’t require a college degree.
+Read on to learn about nine careers that pay well but don’t require a college degree.

 1. Elevator Technician

-Although the training and certification requirements parallel the time it takes to earn an associate’s or bachelor’s degree, this field has some of the best jobs without a degree from a financial standpoint.
-In 2020, the median salary for elevator technicians was $88,540, and the sector is projected to grow 7% by 2030, according to the U.S. Bureau of Labor Statistics (BLS).
+Although training to become an elevator technician can take many years, this field has some of the best jobs without a degree from a financial standpoint.
+The median salary for elevator technicians was $106,580 per year in 2024, according to the U.S. Bureau of Labor Statistics (BLS).

 2. Computer Programmer

 Obtaining a bachelor’s or associate’s degree in computer science or a related field are common paths to computer programmer jobs.
-However, it’s still possible to forgo a formal degree program to enter this career path with the right skills and knowledge of programming languages, such as Java, SQL, and Python.
+However, it’s still possible to forgo a formal degree program to enter this career path with the right skills and knowledge of programming languages, such as Python, JavaScript, and C.

 There are a variety of platforms offering free coding classes for beginner and experienced programmers, including Coursera, Udemy, Codecademy, and edX.
 In some cases, these courses are drawn directly from top universities.

-With a median 2020 salary of $89,190, computer programming is one of the top-earning jobs without a degree.
-It’s worth noting that computer programmer jobs are expected to decline 9% between 2019 and 2029, according to the BLS.
+With a median salary of $98,670 per year, computer programming is one of the top-earning jobs without a degree.

 3. Commercial Pilot